carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 The `nf-core launch` command uses this to build an interactive command-line wizard which walks through the different options with descriptions of each, showing the default value and prompting for values.

-Once all prompts have been answered, non-default values are saved to a `params.json` file which can be supplied to Nextflow to run the pipeline.
+Once all prompts have been answered, non-default values are saved to a `params.json` file which can be supplied to Nextflow  using the `-params-file` option.
 Optionally, the Nextflow command can be launched there and then.

 To use the launch feature, just specify the pipeline name: